Fighting Pain the Natural Way

 Devil’s claw may be helpful in managing pain due to its effects on inflammation.
 But more research is still needed to better prove its efficacy.

 Some people describe this herb as “natural aspirin.”
-This is because willow bark contains the compound salicin, which shares similarity to the main constituent of the drug.
+This is because willow bark contains the compound salicin, which shares similarities to the main constituent of the drug.

 People commonly use this natural remedy to control inflammation.
 They take it in different forms, including liquid, capsule, or dried (for making tea).